 The centrepiece chapter is titled ‘Brilliant Trees’ and here especially the photographs are accompanied by fragments of poetry read by a voice that is processed and cut up so as to be barely recognisable as David Sylvian.
 A scene is described where ‘trees joyfully sway’, and in that instant the past meets the present.

 Like Planets [unreel] is powerful in bringing together the ‘Voices of Memory’ of two travellers with the collective memory of those absorbed by the music that flowed from these experiences.
 Emotions and scenes communicated in much-loved songs are brought to life giving us fresh perspectives.
-It’s certainly a piece with relevance to David Toop’s theme about how memory and music intersect.
+It’s most certainly a piece with relevance to David Toop’s theme about how memory and music intersect.

 Sat in the departure lounge at Kristiansand I read a post online from Biliana Voutchkova sharing that her much-loved violin has gone missing on a train journey in Germany, presumed to be stolen.
 No doubt this is the same instrument played on Modus of Raw and featured in Yuka’s film.
 Biliana’s anguish at the loss is palpable, not being rooted in any inherent worth of the instrument, but in a shared history and the deep connection of making music with it for thirty years.